saltycrane/lighthouse-monitor/README.md

 # lighthouse-monitor

 Monitor Lighthouse performance metrics over time.
 Uses Node.js, TypeScript, Puppeteer, sqlite, and the `lighthouse` npm package for the script.
-Uses Next.js and React for the dashboard web app.
-I used "Edit with Copilot" Claude 3.7 to write a lot of the code.
-Thus, a lot of it is messier than I would normally write.
+Uses Next.js App Router and React Server Components for the dashboard web app.
+Credit and blame to "Edit with Copilot" + Claude 3.7 for significant portions of code.

-- run Lighthouse repeatedly using either Docker Compose's `restart` or cron if not using Docker
+- run Lighthouse repeatedly using Docker Compose's `restart` (or cron if not using Docker)
 - store metrics in sqlite
 - display graphs of data over time
-- separates cached vs. non-cached behavior
+- separate cached vs. non-cached behavior
-- option to use `puppeteer` or `chrome-launcher`
-- saves HTML reports to S3
+- save HTML reports to S3
-- measures
+- measure
   - Overall Lighthouse performance score
   - First Contentful Paint (FCP)
   - Largest Contentful Paint (LCP)